aragon/sdk/modules/client/examples.md

 }
 ```

-### Checking if user can vote in a TokenVoting proposal
+### Checking if user can vote in an TokenVoting proposal

 ```ts
 import {